-- 1.26 The CFR can be understood as the Authority's underlying need to borrow money long term for a capital purpose.
+1.27 The CFR can be understood as the Authority's underlying need to borrow money long term for a capital purpose.
 The CFR is simply the total historic outstanding capital expenditure which has not yet been paid for from either revenue or capital resources.
 The CFR will increase annually by the amount of capital expenditure which is not immediately paid for by grants, contributions, direct revenue funding or capital receipts.
 The General Fund CFR will also be reduced each year by the amount of Minimum Revenue Provision (MRP) that is set aside in the revenue budget.
 In addition, the CFR may be reduced by additional voluntary contributions in the form of capital receipts or revenue contributions.
-The HRA business plan includes provision to reduce the HRA CFR in this way. - 1.27 The CFR also includes any other long term liabilities eg PFI schemes and finance leases.
-As outlined in paragraph 1.18 above the new accounting standard for leasing (IFRS16) now comes into force for Local Authorities from 1 April 2021.
+The HRA business plan includes provision to reduce the HRA CFR in this way.

+- 1.28 The CFR also includes any other long term liabilities eg PFI schemes and finance leases.
+As outlined in paragraph 1.19 above the new accounting standard for leasing (IFRS16) now comes into force for Local Authorities from 1 April 2022.
 This means that leases that have previously been treated as operating leases and expensed to the revenue account on an annual basis, are now required to be added to the authority's balance sheet.
 An initial estimate of the impact of this change (£75m) has been added to the CFR.
-Work is ongoing to calculate the actual impact of this change on the CFR.
-This will be reported through the Financial Management reports to Cabinet. - 1.28 In accordance with best professional practice the Authority does not associate borrowing with particular items or types of expenditure.
+Work is ongoing to refine this estimate and the impact of this change on the CFR.
+This will be reported through part of the final budget proposals. - 1.29 In accordance with best professional practice the Authority does not associate borrowing with particular items or types of expenditure.
 The Authority has a number of daily cash flows, both positive and negative, and manages its treasury position in terms of its borrowing and investments in accordance with the approved Treasury Management Strategy.
 In day to day cash management no distinction can be made between revenue cash and capital cash.
 Over the long term external borrowing may only be incurred for capital purposes.